bbatsov/solarized-emacs/README.md

 (load-theme 'solarized-dark t)
 ```

+You can toggle between the light and dark variant of the theme automatically with
+`M-x solarized-toggle-theme`.

 ## Alternative Palettes

 The intent of this theme will always be that Solarized-dark/light will give you